PowerMan2206/dots/README.md

 other: look into `.config/packagelist`, install with `paru -S - < packagelist` (on Arch)

-Note: the `pulseaudio-control` Waybar module config is customized to my specific setup.
-Go to [polybar-pulseaudio-control](https://github.com/marioortizmanero/polybar-pulseaudio-control) to see how to make it work for you.
+Note: the `pipewire-control` Waybar module is customized to my specific setup.
+Read into the script to see how to make it work for you.

 Note 2: my Powercord theme location is a little wonky, you can move it wherever you installed Powercord/BD.